 Virginia Loss of Chance Doctrine

 There is some dispute as to exactly what the loss of chance rule is in Virginia.
-But most commentators believe that Virginia adopted the loss of chance doctrine that holds that a plaintiff need not prove victim would have survived absent the doctor’s negligence but only that there was a chance of survival.
+However, most commentators believe that Virginia adopted the loss of chance doctrine that holds that a plaintiff need not prove that the victim would have survived absent the doctor’s negligence but only that there was a chance of survival.

 Litigating Medical Malpractice Cases in Virginia

-Virginia is a large state geographically and it has a wide range of social demographics within its various regions.
+Virginia is a large state geographically and has various social demographics within its various regions.
 The vast majority of counties in Virginia are rural and not very plaintiff-friendly.
-However, there are 3 big regions in Virginia that are very plaintiff friendly and these 3 metro areas account for most of the state’s population.
+However, three big regions in Virginia are very plaintiff-friendly, and these three metro areas account for most of the state’s population.

 Contact Us About Virginia Medical Malpractice